 The mistake here is assuming that pouring money on a business will give you an edge over the competition and ultimately increase your sales.
 Both you and the designer don’t have enough data to create a HIGH-CONVERTING listing design at this point! (note the high-converting versus beautiful – they are two different things!).

-What would be the right approach?
+What would be the correct approach?

 Start with an MVP (a minimal viable product, or a minimal viable business in this case).